-Students have the right to review information contained in their educational records, challenge the contents of their educational records, have a hearing if the outcome of the challenge is unsatisfactory, and submit explanatory statements for inclusion in their files.
-Such statements may be submitted to the Office of the Registrar.
+Students have the right to control disclosure of their education records, review information contained in their educational records, challenge the contents of their educational records, have a hearing if the outcome of the challenge is unsatisfactory, and submit explanatory statements for inclusion in their files.
+Such statements must be submitted to the Office of the Registrar.